• Skip to primary navigation

 • Don’t put the skewers too close together on the serving plate or it will be hard to spoon the balsamic glaze and pesto onto them without getting some on the other toothpicks.

-prosciutto melon skewer on a small white appetizer plate with a metal tray full of them in background
+small melon and cheese appetizer on a toothpick sitting on a white appetizer plate with a metal tray full of them in background

 How to pick a cantaloupe